 While Covid-19 didn’t create remote working, it has accelerated its adoption, even if only temporarily.
 Organisations have been forced to work, act and think differently and the new rules of the road are being created “as we go”.

-For many, the first priority was around ensuring the seamless continuation of functionality but as we’ve moved into weeks 3 & 4 of the new landscape, the emphasis has started to shift to the broader human and societal perspective.
+For many, the priority was around ensuring the seamless continuation of functionality but as we’ve moved into weeks 3 & 4 of the new landscape, the emphasis has started to shift to the broader human and societal perspective.

 It’s vital to recognise that ‘Working from home’ will require employers to show a heightened “Welfare For Humans”.